 In the early 2000’s, he took a huge risk and decided to leave the corporate world behind to explore his artistic side.
 However, his experience in the automotive industry was in fact to become the building block for his artistic future.
 His affinity for premium materials, craftsmanship and attention to detail in his artworks is a result of his product design background and differentiates him from most other artists.
 Sidoli draws on this experience of industrial manufacturing techniques to fine tune each step of the process in his work, by customising every single detail, from the level of polishing applied to aluminium surfaces to the colour of a power plug on his neon works.

 Sidoli grew up absorbing the music, album cover artwork and music videos of the 1970’s and 80’s which along with an enduring fascination with Andy Warhol, has had a powerful impact on his work.
-Warhol’s silkscreens, with high contrast monochrome images at the core of his artistic practice, remain one of the key influences on his work.
-Like Warhol, he references popular culture, to create artworks that are iconic and accessible.
+Warhol’s silkscreens, with high contrast monochrome images at the core of his artistic practice, remain one of his key influences.
+Like Warhol, he references popular culture to create artworks that are iconic and accessible.
 Yet they are also artistically credible, with fascinating stories and symbolism behind them.

 He has achieved considerable acclaim since his late arrival on the art scene.
 He was signed to the UK’s largest art publisher: Washington Green Fine Art immediately after his very first collection of art in 2007, who distributed his work through a network of around 80 galleries worldwide, including Harrods, London.
 His 'Most Wanted" series of mugshot artworks in 2008, based on police mugshots of the famous and infamous became a best selling published print edition.
 This introduced his work to a much wider audience worldwide and went viral on the internet, spawning numerous websites dedicated to the subject.